llwp/website/docs/docs/getting_started/create_an_user_account.md

 ![FonosterSignIn](https://user-images.githubusercontent.com/80093500/189687721-bc1b1631-1b21-45ad-8a4c-ee78ba68ddab.jpg)

-This will give you access to our main console where you can start adding Numbers, Providers, SIP Agents, Aomains and so much more!
+This will give you access to our main console where you can start adding Numbers, Trunks, SIP Agents, Domains and so much more!

 But before we can get started we need to **create a New Project** that will automatically generate us our `ACCESS_KEY_ID` and our `ACCESS_KEY_SECRET` needed to make calls from Node.js.

-**Create a new project**
+**Create a new Project**

 ![FonosterCreateProject](https://user-images.githubusercontent.com/80093500/189688035-4a4bc9a1-b6ef-4511-adad-a43aaed3f658.jpg)